drewyallop/barchart-ondemand-client-python/README.md

 ## Python client for Barchart OnDemand

-Get free API key at:
+Get a free API key at:

  - http://freemarketdataapi.barchartondemand.com/